Notice Requirements / Service / Landlord’s Notice of Objection / Frequently Asked Questions

 The tenant can give the landlord a 14 day notice to terminate the tenancy when the landlord commits a substantial breach.
 The landlord commits a substantial breach when:

-- the landlord does not meet the Minimum Housing and Health Standards required by the Public Health Act and its regulations; and
+- the landlord does not meet the Minimum Housing and Health Standards and

-- an executive officer (also called a health inspector) issues an order regarding the substantial breach (under section 62 of the Public Health Act); and
+- an executive officer (also called a health inspector) issues an order about the breach and

 - the landlord does not follow the order.

-If all three of these things occur, the tenant can give the landlord a 14 day notice to terminate the tenancy for substantial breach.
+If all three things occur, the tenant can give the landlord a 14 day notice to terminate the tenancy.
 The tenant can also apply to the Residential Tenancy Dispute Resolution Service or to Alberta Court of Justice to terminate the tenancy.

 Notice Requirements

 The tenant must give the landlord 14 clear days notice.
-This means that the tenant cannot count the day the notice is served on the landlord, and the tenant cannot count the day the tenancy ends.
+So, the tenant cannot count the day they serve notice on the landlord.
+Also, the tenant cannot count the day the tenancy ends.

 The tenant’s notice must: